russluber/predlog/README.md

 uv add "git+https://github.com/russluber/predlog.git"
 ```

-If you are working from a local clone of this repository, run commands with:
+Then verify that the command is available:

 ```bash
 uv run predlog --help
 ```

+If you are working from a local clone of this repository instead, use the same `uv run predlog ...` commands from the repository root.

 ### Log Predictions